AustinHartman/stats_scraper/README.md

                  - Note for files in all_shots_in_career: shot data begins in the 2000-01 season so players which played before only have data from the 00-01 season and onward

+Note: only a sample of scraped data is found in this repository.
+Email me for additional data requests

+Email: amhartman@scu.edu